 The Ignatian Pedagogical Model

-Context?What needs to be known about learners 9their environment, background, community, and potential) to teach them well?
+Context--What needs to be known about learners their environment, background, community, and potential) to teach them well?

 Chubbuck, S.M.
 (2007).
 Socially just teaching and the complementarity of Ignatian pedagogy and critical pedagogy.
 Christian Higher Education, 6, 239-265.

 Hicks, C.D., Glasgow, N.A., & McNary, S.J.
 (2004).
 What Successful Mentors Do: 81 Research-Based Strategies for New Teacher Induction, Training, and Support.